MooersLab/scimaxuserconfig/README.md

 ## Keywords as file tags

-Note that *exciting* in the list above a tab-trigger for a yasnippet snippet that I stored in the bibtex-mode folder that I created in the snippets folder.
+Note that *exciting* in the list above is a tab-trigger for a yasnippet snippet that I stored in the bibtex-mode folder that I created in the snippets folder.
 It has the keywords for the *exciting* cluster of projects.
 These keywords ease retrieval of the bibtex entries in JabRef.